detlearsom/DetGen/README.md

-# detgen: (Deterministic) traffic generation and capture for Detlearsom
+# DetGen: Deterministic traffic generation and capture for Detlearsom

 ## Set-up